SMT-COMP/smt-comp.github.io/_participants/Par4.md

 preliminaryID: 23391
 finalID: 23672
 contactName: Tjark Weber
-variantOf: n/a
+variantOf:
 wrapperTool: Par4 is a wrapper tool.
 It calls several other SMT solvers that participated in SMT-COMP 2018.
 The full list of wrapped solvers is still subject to change and will be provided in the system description.
-derivedTool: n/a
+derivedTool:
-competing: "yes"
+competing: yes
 seed: 0
-solverHomePage: n/a
+solverHomePage:
 sysDescrUrl: Par4.pdf
 sysDescrName: Par4
 logics: